tuist/tuist/docs/docs/en/guides/develop/projects/plugins.md

 ## Using plugins

-To use a plugin, you'll have to add it to your project's [`Config.swift`](/en/references/project-description/structs/config) manifest file:
+To use a plugin, you'll have to add it to your project's <LocalizedLink href="/references/project-description/structs/config">`Config.swift`</LocalizedLink> manifest file:

 ```swift
 import ProjectDescription